omarfarukesham/productAnalysis-react-app/README.md

 # Welcome to Books review  shops

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was available with netlify [react-review-app](https://github.com/facebook/create-react-app).

 ## Available Scripts

-*This app basically made by react with private api.
+*This app basically made by react with private api.\
-*Dynamic routes and customLink path.
+*Dynamic routes and customLink path.\
-*Each reviewer has some rating which is dynamically updated.
+*Each reviewer has some rating which is dynamically updated.\
-*In the dashboard, you will see some graphical chart that is business summary.
+*In the dashboard, you will see some graphical chart that is business summary.\
-*Blogs section also help you to understand about common frequently asking question.
+*Blogs section also help you to understand about common frequently asking question.\

 ### `npm start`